 Toronto undoubtedly has better connections too.
 It’s that much further south, and that does change things.

 However, there is something about the blend of cultures in Montreal that makes it hugely popular.
-It's undoubtedly the more unique city.
+It’s undoubtedly a unique city.

-Is living in Montreal more expensive than in Toronto?
+Is living in Montreal more expensive than living in Toronto?

 When choosing where to live, living costs are a significant factor in picking one place over another.
-Life in both Toronto or Montreal is not cheap.
+Life in both Toronto and Montreal is not cheap.

 Montreal tends to lean towards houses converted into flats rather than high rises.
 This means more character for a better price.
 There is usually outside space as standard, whereas having a garden can cost big bucks in Toronto.